-One of the biggest ways people end up accruing debt ends up being a combination of inadequate health insurance coverage and the constantly increasing cost of healthcare.
+One of the biggest ways people end up accruing debt is the combination of inadequate health insurance coverage and the constantly increasing cost of healthcare.
 People find it difficult to meet the financial demands and high costs associated with treatments, surgeries, medications, etc., leaving them facing considerable medical debt.

 Chapter 7 bankruptcy is the simplest and most common form of bankruptcy.
 It does not involve a plan of repayment like Chapter 13 bankruptcy does.
 Instead, it involves the bankruptcy trustee gathering and selling your nonexempt assets and using those proceeds to pay back creditors or those you owe money to.